 Our curriculum is supported with a range of online interactive Maths programs to encourage the children in and out of school to practise and further develop their skills and love of Mathematics.
 We use Maths Seeds in Reception and KS1 before the children move on to Mathletics and TTRockstars in KS2.
 All of these software programmes allow children to practice and apply learning beyond the classroom.

-We know the children need to enjoy Mathematics and find it fun and learn to problem-solve through exciting and interesting challenges both inside and outside the classroom and across the whole curriculum.
-For this reason the whole school uses NRich (Mathematics investigations designed by a Cambridge University-based Mathematics Organisation).
-Throughout the year we have cross-curricular ‘Maths’ Days where the whole day is based around Maths through other areas of the curriculum.
+We know the children need to enjoy Mathematics, find it fun and learn to problem-solve through exciting and interesting challenges both inside and outside the classroom and across the whole curriculum.
+For this reason the whole school uses NRich and NCETM resources to provide opportunity for children to reason and explain their understanding.

 Regular visitors from the local community come in to school to show how they use maths in the careers and set up challenges for the children to complete, providing context for learning.